Our history

 2021 – 2022

-The good results of the ENA Learning Circles (CAENA) program in six Colombian cities motivated UNICEF Mexico to implement a similar pilot program in Puebla, Ciudad Juárez, and Tijuana.
-That is how this first international experience of the CAENA program started in October 2021, serving nearly 90 children from different countries (mainly from Central America and the border regions of Mexico).
+The positive results of CAENA in Colombia motivate UNICEF Mexico to implement a pilot of the program in Puebla, Ciudad Juarez, and Tijuana.
+In October 2021, this first international experience begins, benefiting nearly 90 out-of-school children from Central America and Mexico’s border regions.

 2022